Adalimumab vs. Conventional Immunosuppression for Uveitis Trial (ADVISE)

 IPD Sharing Access Criteria

-Requests for access to data will be reviewed by the Executive Committee to confirm oversight authority approval (e.g. IRB approval) and a minimum standard of scientific merit.
+Requests for access to data will be reviewed by the Executive Committee to confirm oversight authority approval (e.g. institutional review board (IRB) approval) and a minimum standard of scientific merit.
 Once a request is approved, the investigator will be required to sign a data use agreement approved by the Johns Hopkins Bloomberg School of Public Health Office of Research Administration.
 An encrypted data set containing de-identified data, a data dictionary and other study documentation (e.g. protocol and study manuals) will be provide after the data use agreement has been executed.

 IPD Sharing Supporting Information Type